advicepyro/personal-site-laravel-11/README.md

 ## Installation

-- Install assets with `npm install`
-- Invoke Laravel Mix with `npx mix --production`
+Prior to running either run option below, first make a copy of `laravel-app/.env.example` to `laravel-app/.env`.

+### For production
-- Then bring up the containers with `docker compose -f docker-compose-site.yml up -d --build`
+- Bring up the application with `docker compose up -d --build`

-## Docker Compose files

-The default `docker-compose.yml` is for Laravel Sail. `docker-compose-site.yml` is to get the application up and running in production.
+- Enter container's shell with `docker compose exec site sh`
+- You should be in `/var/www/html`.
+Use `php artisan key:generate` if required

+### Test locally with Sail
+- (to be determined)